 In the past, extensions often stopped working each time a new version of Firefox was released, because developers had to update them every six weeks to keep them compatible.
 Since extensions could also modify Firefox internal code directly, it was possible for bad actors to include malicious code in an innocent-looking extension.

 To address these issues, and as part of broader efforts to modernize Firefox as a whole, we’ve transitioned to a new framework for developing Firefox extensions.
-Outside of rare instances, extensions created with the new standard won’t break in new Firefox releases.
+Extensions created with the new standard are safer, more secure, and won’t break in new Firefox releases.
 You can still personalize Firefox with extensions the same way you do now, except they won’t break in new Firefox releases.

-- For frequently asked questions, see Frequently asked questions - Firefox add-on technology is modernizing.
+- If you need more help, please see Frequently asked questions - Firefox add-on technology is modernizing.

 - If you are the developer of a legacy add-on, resources are available to help you migrate to the new standard.